Drug Free Schools and Communities Act

 Counseling and Psychological Services

-Counseling and Psychological Services (CAPS) provides a variety of support assessment services which are designed to educate and enhance awareness of students in the area of chemical dependence.
+Counseling and Psychological Services (CAPS) provides a variety of support assessment services that are designed to educate and enhance awareness of students in the area of chemical dependence.
 This resource is for students only.

 Employee Assistance Program

 The Employee Assistance Program (EAP) is designed to respond to a variety of work/life issues.
-The EAP and Work/Life Program provides a Licensed professional Counselor to listen and help define the problem, assess the type of help needed, and either provide the required help or make the most appropriate, cost-effective referral for you.
+The EAP and Work/Life Program provides a Licensed Professional Counselor to listen and help define the problem, assess the type of help needed, and either provide the required help or make the most appropriate, cost-effective referral for you.
 This resource is for full-time faculty and staff only.

-Updated 10.18.16 – Drug Free Schools and Communities Act – Vetted – J.Regalado
+Updated 10.18.16 – Drug-Free Schools and Communities Act – Vetted – J.Regalado